datacamp/authoring/docs/mobile/exercises/README.md

 can be and sometimes this improves readability.
 The second is `message`, which contains a short string of text that is displayed in the footer of the table.
 The most common use for the table message is to indicate row truncation, because tables should not be displayed with more than 5 rows as a general rule.
+If you *are* truncating the result, the `message` field is mandatory, otherwise it is not.

 ## image